johnosbb/NLP/Spacy/clause_types.md

 Linking verbs, also known as copula verbs, are verbs that connect the subject of a sentence to a subject complement, which can be a noun, pronoun, or adjective.
 Unlike action verbs, linking verbs don't show an action; instead, they express a state of being, a condition, or a relationship.
 Linking verbs help to describe or identify the subject.

 In sentences with linking verbs, the subject complement (the word or phrase that follows the linking verb) provides additional information about the subject.
 It describes a quality, condition, or identity of the subject rather than showing an action.
-The subject and the subject compliment are synonymous.
+The subject and the subject complement are synonymous.

 __Common linking verbs include:__